TIPPETT’S CHAPEL FREE WILL BAPTIST CHURCH

 After a little more than a year had passed, in 1900, the group was organized into a church.
 Some of the charter members were Mrs. Jeanette Buffaloe, mother of Mrs. Pete Carpenter (now deceased); Mrs. Betty Oneal, mother of Mrs. W.G.
 Turner and Woodrow Oneal; Mrs. Angus Turner, parents of W.G.
 Turner; Mr. and Mrs. John Hodge; Mr. and Mrs. John Adams; Mr. and Mrs. Richard Layton, Mr. and Mrs. Billy Mumford, and Mrs. Mary Ann R. Pope.
 It was decided that the name should be Tippett’s Chapel Free Will Baptist Church in honor of Brother Tippett who had been so faithful and he was elected as the first pastor.
 Mrs. Annie Fowler, sister of W.G.
 Turner, was elected as the first Treasure, and the Deacon Board consisted of Marcellas Wilder, W.H.
 Pope, and H.M.
 Turner.
 One acre of land was purchased from W.H.
 Pope at the cost of $5.00.
 This piece of land was located about half-way between Mrs. Buffaloe’s home and the Neuse River.
 A 20’ by 30’ building was erected there.

 Many pastors have followed Rev. Ben Tippett including J.R.
 Morris, A.B.
 Utley, Z.P.
 Ferrell, R.N.
 Hinnant, L.R.
 Ennis, Herman Wooten, G.C.
 Joyner, W.K.
 Jordan, C.H.
 Coats, Stedman Davis, J.R.
 Forrest, Earl Glenn, Billy Morris, V.L.
-Poythress, Frank Williamson, Frank Davenport, Billy Walker, Nathan Eason, Rex Edwards, Greg Godby, Wade Parker, and Eddie Moody, the present pastor.
+Poythress, Frank Williamson, Frank Davenport, Billy Walker, Nathan Eason, Rex Edwards, Greg Godby, Wade Parker, Eddie Moody, and Derek Cominskie, the present pastor.

 In the 1930’s a new building was erected.
 Much of the material was given by members and they even went into the woods with the pastor, Rev. W.K.
 Jordan, cut the trees, took them to the saw-mill to be sawed and dressed, and built their new church building.
 This building is still being used today after being remodeled several times.